charmoniumQ/charmonium.test-py/docs/reports/trisovic-reproduction/main.md

 * **RQ5**: Can automatic code cleaning with small changes to the code aid in its re-execution?

-  * The table [@tbl:original] shows that "we see that code cleaning can successfully address some errors" and "there were no cases of code cleaning "breaking" the previously successful code"
+  * The table [@tbl:original] shows that "we see that code cleaning can successfully address some errors" and "there were no cases of code cleaning "breaking" the previously successful code."

 * **RQ6**: Are code files designed to be independent of each other or part of a workflow?